-Staff: Three from the Office of Teaching and Learning; one to represent Developmental

-Education; two from Enrollment Management and Student Success; three representing other non-instructional units; Chair of the Developmental Assessment voting); the Vice President for Academic Affairs (ex-officio, non-voting) or his/her representative.
+Staff: Three from the Office of Teaching and Learning; two from Enrollment Management voting); the Vice President for Academic Affairs (ex-officio, non-voting) or his/her representative.

-Committee (if a staff member).
+Developmental Assessment Committee (if a staff member).

 Administrators: Director of Institutional Research, Assessment, and Accountability (ex-officio, non-